Encyclopedia

 Therizinosaurus

-“`html Therizinosaurus: Profile of a Prehistoric Giant Therizinosaurus Therizinosaurus (THEH-rih-ZEE-no-SAWR-us; “Scythe lizard”) is a genus of very large therizinosaurid theropod dinosaur that lived during the Late Cretaceous period, around 70 million years ago (specifically the late Campanian to early Maastrichtian stages), in what is now Mongolia.
-The name comes from the Greek word “therizo,” meaning […]
+Therizinosaurus: Profile of a Prehistoric Giant Therizinosaurus Therizinosaurus (THEH-rih-ZEE-no-SAWR-us; “Scythe lizard”) is a genus of very large therizinosaurid theropod dinosaur that lived during the Late Cretaceous period, around 70 million years ago (specifically the late Campanian to early Maastrichtian stages), in what is now Mongolia.
+The name comes from the Greek word “therizo,” meaning ‘to […]

 Therizinosaurus Read Post »